EricYufengWu/q8bot/README.md

 ## Building Instructions

 While there are no detailed building instruction for Q8bot yet, you can use the YouTube video with the following simplified steps as reference:
-1. Obtain all components folling the bill of materials (BOM), including the PCB and 3D-printed parts.
+1. Obtain all components following the bill of materials (BOM), including the PCB and 3D-printed parts.

 2. Solder SMD and THT components to the PCB (skip if using PCBWay's assembly service).